Shetland Islands (Scottish Parliament constituency)

-Shetland is a county constituency of the Scottish Parliament covering the council area of Shetland.
+Shetland Islands is a county constituency of the Scottish Parliament covering the council area of Shetland.
 It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of eight constituencies in the Highlands and Islands electoral region, which elects seven additional members, in addition to the eight constituency MSPs, to produce a form of proportional representation for the region as a whole.

-Shetland has been held by the Liberal Democrats at all elections since the formation of the Scottish Parliament in 1999, with the current MSP being Beatrice Wishart, who won the seat at a 2019 by-election held following the resignation of former party leader Tavish Scott.
+The Shetland Islands constituency had been held by the Liberal Democrats since the formation of the Scottish Parliament in 1999, until the current MSP Hannah Goodlad won the seat for the SNP in 2026.
+She succeeded previous MSP Beatrice Wishart, who won the seat at a 2019 by-election held following the resignation of former party leader Tavish Scott.

 Electoral region

-Shetland is part of the Highlands and Islands electoral region; the other seven constituencies are: Argyll and Bute, Caithness, Sutherland and Ross, Inverness and Nairn, Moray, Na h-Eileanan an Iar, Orkney and Skye, Lochaber and Badenoch.
+The Shetland Islands constituency forms part of the Highlands and Islands electoral region; the other seven constituencies are: Argyll and Bute, Caithness, Sutherland and Ross, Inverness and Nairn, Moray, Na h-Eileanan an Iar, Orkney Islands and Skye, Lochaber and Badenoch.

 The region covers most of Argyll and Bute council area, all of the Highland council area, most of the Moray council area, all of the Orkney Islands council area, all of the Shetland Islands council area and all of Na h-Eileanan Siar.

 Constituency boundaries and council area

-The Shetland constituency was created at the same time as the Scottish Parliament, in 1999, to cover the Shetland Isles council area.
+The Shetland Islands constituency was created at the same time as the Scottish Parliament, for the 1999 Scottish Parliament election, and covers the Shetland Isles council area.
 The constituency is protected in law due to its geographical separation from other parts of Scotland, and therefore its boundaries are not subject to review.
+It contains all seven of the Shetland Council wards: North Isles; Shetland North; Shetland West; Shetland Central; Shetland South; Lerwick North; Lerwick South.

-In the House of Commons of the British Parliament at (Westminster), the council area is covered by the Orkney and Shetland constituency, which also covers the Orkney Islands council area.
+In the House of Commons of the British Parliament, Shetland is covered by the Orkney and Shetland constituency, which also covers Orkney.